diegotorreslopez81/collect3/README.md

   yarn install
 ```

-Copy the contents of the .env.example and create your .env
+Copy the contents of the .env.example and create your .env (if you don't want to set your server use the defaults)

 Then you can build the extension
 ```sh